Yadhukrishnank/UR3e_unity-ROS/README.md

 # Description

-This repository allows you to operate a ur3e robot with robotiq gripper 2f-85 in unity environment with ROS
+This is the ros side repository that allows you to operate a ur3e robot with robotiq gripper 2f-85.
+Make sure the ROS work space is set up before running unity.

 ------